Read about the different Types of Jade Plants and invite good luck and prosperity to your home with these pretty and easy-to-maintain succulents!

 Learn How to Get Red Tips on Jade Plant here

 Botanical Name: Crassula mesembryanthemoides

-This unique succulent has long and narrow gray-green leaves with small white hair that gives it a silver shine and makes it look like its covered in frost!
+This unique succulent has long and narrow grey-green leaves with small white hair that gives it a silver shine and makes it look like it’s covered in frost!

 17. Fairy Crassula